Snowflake Integration Guide

 In this example scenario, the advertiser/data provider has stored the EUIDs in a table named AUDIENCE_WITH_EUID

 .
-The last column, LAST_EUID_UPDATE_UTC
+The REFRESH_FROM

-, is used to record the time at which an EUID was generated.
+column contains the timestamp when each EUID should be refreshed.
 If no EUID has been generated, the value is NULL

 select * from AUDIENCE_WITH_EUID;